shabnam-codes/shabnam-codes/README.md

 ##  About Me
 - 🏆 **GPA:** 8.6
-- 💡 Passionate about solving real-world problems with AI
 - 📚 Interests: Reading books · Listening to music · Working out

 ## Tech Stack